A logo of a casino chip

 Dyop vs. Snellen Comparison

-A comparison of the Dyop test vs. the Snellen/Sloan/Landolt tests leads to the following conclusions as to the numerous flaws inherent in Snellen-type letter-based vision testing.
+A comparison of the Dyop test vs. the Snellen/Sloan/Landolt tests leads to the following conclusions as to the flaws inherent in Snellen-type letter-based vision testing.

 1. The stimulus seen by the color-perceptive cone photoreceptors in the retina foveal area is a two-dimensional AREA rather than a one-dimensional value of height as defined by Snellen.

 6. Motion detection is an inherent facet of acuity.
 Motion detection can be used in infants and non-literate adults to determine the acuity endpoint as the smallest stimulus where that motion is still detected.
-The actual 0.54 arc minute squared MAR stimulates only about 20 photoreceptors, so that about five clusters (100 photoreceptors) result in the stimulus generated for the response of each optic nerve fiber.
+The actual 0.54 arc minute squared MAR stimulates only about 20 photoreceptors, so that about five clusters of Dyop stimulus (100 photoreceptors) result in the stimulus generated for the response of each optic nerve fiber.

-7. “Identically sized” letter-based static optotypes do not have an identical visual response due to their irregularity.
+7. “Identically sized” (height) letter-based static optotypes do not have an identical visual response due to their irregularity.
 Individuals habituated to the hyper-crispness of electronic images, due to the Stiles-Crawford effect, tend to respond differently to fuzzy optotypes in wanting to maximize the black/white contrast by having the examiner increase the visual power.
 That “excess minus power” is likely a factor in the 21st century Global Epidemic of Myopia.

-10. Not all trichromats have the same ratio of red/green photoreceptors.
-Variations in trichromat response are associated with chromatin-associated maladies such as dyslexia, migraines, and epilepsy (primarily a 75% red and 20% green ratio versus a less stressed red/green ratio (50% red and 45% green).
+10. Not all trichromats have the same ratio of Red/Green photoreceptors.
+Variations in trichromat response are associated with chromatin-associated maladies such as dyslexia, migraines, and epilepsy (primarily a 75% Red and 20% Green ratio versus a less stressed Red/Green ratio (50% Red and 45% Green).

 11. Variances in color acuity are genetic in origin and have a cultural/psychological effect on an individual.
-The stresses of near vision contribute to individuals with high-red photoreceptor ratios having a tendency for chromatic stress related maladies
+The predatory advantage of a Stable Distance Image, for individuals with high-red photoreceptor ratios, contributes to Near Vision Stress and individuals with a tendency for chromatic stress related maladies such as dyslexia and migraines, a psychological preference toward a more structured (authoritarian) environment, and visual compensation with excess confidence resulting in the Dunning-Krueger Effect.

 The Dyop® (Dynamic Optotype™) tests and concept are covered under U.S. Patent US 8,083,353